superkabuki/threefive_is_SCTE35/README.md

 >>>> strm.decode()
 ```

-## `Q.` Come on man, it's a scripting language how fast can it be parsing MPEGTS?
+### `Q.` Come on man, python is a damn scripting language, how fast can it be parsing MPEGTS?

-## `A.` Faster than you think.
-3.7GB in 2.7 Seconds, it's almost as fast as tsduck in C++.
+### `A.`  3.7GB in 2.7 Seconds runnng on pypy3, it's almost as fast as tsduck written in C++

-### Here's a test of tsduck, the old threefive, threefive3, and SuperKarate DeathCar.
+## Here's a test of tsduck, the old threefive, threefive3, and SuperKarate DeathCar.
-#### _Don't kid yourself, nobody can even get close to SuperKarateDeathCar ,the guy who wrote it is a freakin' genius_

 ![image](https://github.com/user-attachments/assets/6ce0376d-1ac3-4bbb-8c06-8d76443238de)